You can use this menu to navigate the User Guide:

 You can click on open to view the parameters in the scheduled report, or on edit to change them.

-A helpful feature in OAG Analyser is the ability to set up groups of data – you can do this for carriers, airports, cities, countries, regions and equipment.
+A helpful feature in OAG Analyzer is the ability to set up groups of data – you can do this for carriers, airports, cities, countries, regions and equipment.
 The process for setting up these different types of groups is exactly the same.
 We’ll run through an example of how to set up a carrier group in the steps below:

 At the top, select the type of group you want

 Then, in the Create or Edit group box, start to enter the names of the carriers (or airports, cities, etc) that you want to add to the group.
 You can add them one by one, or copy in a list from elsewhere, provided it matches the format described in the box.

 Then, type in a name for the group in the new box and click on Save.
 The group will then appear in your list of Saved Groups.
 The process to save a group is the same across all of the rest of the group types.

 The last function in My OAG is that you can set up several default preferences across a range of functions, depending on how you wish to view results.
 You can select defaults for Export File Types, Distance Measurement, Service Type, Flight Type, Carrier Category, Period, Alliance, Equipment Group and Cabin Type, Show Map and Google Map Regions.